openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 OpenRewrite provides a managed environment in which a set of recipes are executed.
 It will instantiate recipe instances and often inject configuration properties that have been defined within configuration files.
 The Recipe class exposes a `validate()` method that is called by the framework to determine whether all required configuration to a recipe has been supplied.
 The default implementation of`validate()` provides basic required/optional validation checks if a recipe's fields are annotated with `@NonNull`.

 {% hint style="success" %}
-The default logic will look for both package level annotations (NonNullFields) and field level annotations (NonNull, Nullable).
+The default logic will look for both package-level annotations (NonNullFields) and field-level annotations (NonNull, Nullable).
 {% endhint %}

 In the event that a recipe requires custom validation rules different from the default behavior, a subclass can override `validate()` with an appropriate implementation.